skramm/cpphtmltags/manual.md

 This library can ensure that this is enforced by checking at each time you add an attribute to a tag.
 This checking can be disabled by defining the symbol `HTTAGS_NO_CHECK` before the "include" line.

+## Testing

+This project has an automated test file, based on the [catch](https://github.com/catchorg/Catch2/) framework.
+If is is installed on your machine, you can run the tests with `make test`.
+Coverage is currently not complete, but will expand.

 Copyright Sebastien Kramm - 2018

 TO BE COMPLETED !